Live Like You Were Dying

 It was an odd place for deep conversation.
 I ran into my friend Rob in the hallway at a large Internet Marketing seminar.
 “Hey Rob,” I greeted him with enthusiasm, “It’s been a long time.”

-“Craig,” he replied with hesitation, “I’m sorry I haven’t been in touch lately, but my mother passed away.”
+“Craig,” he said with hesitation, “I’m sorry I haven’t been in touch lately, but my mother passed away.”

 “Oh Rob, I’m sorry to hear that,” I replied sincerely as we sat down amidst the hustle and bustle of seminar attendees.

 “Thank you.
-I appreciate it,” he replied.
+I appreciate it,” he said with gratitude.
 “You know, seeing you write about your dad in your email newsletters really helped.”

 I nodded and thanked him.
 Back in 2009, the year after my father passed away, I wrote a series of ‘personal notes’ that I shared with my fitness readers.
 These included the many lessons I learned from my old man (mostly by watching him and learning what not to do – a topic for another day, perhaps).

 As Rob and I continued our conversation, he said something that brought back vivid memories of the final day I spent with my father, one that reminds me to make the most of today.

 “It was the strangest thing,” Rob started to describe, “When my mom was in the hospital those last days, she hardly recognized anyone.
 Then one day, she sat up and we had this really great conversation, as if everything was fine.
 The next day, she passed away.”

 His story hit me hard.
 I had the exact same experience with my father.